WARNING: These guidelines are TENTATIVE

 which

-detects a number of issues that you may ignore, if you wish, as described above.
+detects a number of issues that you may ignore, if you wish, as noted above.

 In other words, you no longer need to run iocccsize